-- a.
-If the defendant has his domicile or residence in the territory of that State at the time of institution of the suit or - b. or the defendant has at the time of institution of the suit, a place or a branch of commercial or industrial nature or works for gain in the territory of that State, and the suit relates to such activity or - c. or by an express or implied agreement between the plaintiff and the defendant, the contractual obligations giving rise to the litigation are or have to be performed in the territory of that State or - d. or in case of non-contractual liability the act is committed in the territory of that State or - e. or the defendant expressly or impliedly submitted to the jurisdiction of the courts of that State, and the law of that State allows such submission or - f. or any application for provisional measures, if the courts of such State are deemed competent to hear the principal dispute, by virtue of the provisions of this Agreement.
+- (a) If the defendant has his domicile or residence in the territory of that State at the time of institution of the suit; or - (b) the defendant has at the time of institution of the suit, a place or a branch of commercial or industrial nature or works for gain in the territory of that State, and the suit relates to such activity; or - (c) by an express or implied agreement between the plaintiff and the defendant, the contractual obligations giving rise to the litigation are or have to be performed in the territory of that State; or - (d) in case of non-contractual liability if the act is committed in the territory of that State; or - (e) the defendant expressly or impliedly submitted to the jurisdiction of the courts of that State, and the law of that State allows such submission; or - (f) any application for provisional measures, if the courts of such State are deemed competent to hear the principal dispute, by virtue of the provisions of this Agreement.

-Subject to the provisions of this Agreement, the courts of the State requested to recognize or execute a decree shall, when examining the grounds of jurisdiction exercised by the Courts of the other contracting State, be bound by the facts stated in that decree and on which 'jurisdiction is based, unless the said decree had been passed in absentia.
+Subject to the provisions of this Agreement, the courts of the State requested to recognise or execute a decree shall, when examining the grounds of jurisdiction exercised by the Courts of the other Contracting State, be bound by the facts stated in that decree and on which jurisdiction is based, unless the said decree had been passed in absentia.

-A decree shall not be recognized or executed in the following cases:
+A decree shall not be recognised or executed in the following cases:

-- a. if it is not conclusive and executable; - b. it has not been pronounced by a court of competent jurisdiction; or - c. it has not been given on the merits of the case; or - d. it appears on the face of the proceedings to be founded on an incorrect view of international law or a refusal to recognize the law of the Requested State in cases in which such law is applicable; or
+- (a) if it is not conclusive and executable; or - (b) it has not been pronounced by a Court of competent jurisdiction; or - (c) it has not been given on the merits of the case; or - (d) it appears on the face of the proceedings to be founded on an incorrect view of international law or a refusal to recognise the laws of the Requested State in cases in which such law is applicable; or

-- e. the proceedings in which the judgment was obtained are opposed to natural justice; or - f. it has been obtained by fraud; or - g. it sustains a claim founded on a breach of any law in force, or is contrary to the constitutional rules or the principles of public order in the Requested State; or - h. it contravenes the rules concerning the legal representation of persons suffering from lack of capacity in the Requested State; or - i. it is passed in absentia and the defaulting party was not duly summoned in accordance with the rules applicable in his country; or j. the dispute in which the decree was passed is pending in a suit before one of the courts in the Requested State, between the same Parties and involving the same cause of action, and that suit was raised before one of the courts of the latter State, at a date prior to the raising of that dispute in the court of the State which passed the decree, and provided that the court before which the suit was raised, is competent to hear and decide upon it.
+- (e) the proceedings in which the judgement was obtained are opposed to natural justice; or - (f) it has been obtained by fraud; or - (g) it sustains a claim founded on a breach of any law in force, or is contrary to the constitutional rules or the principles of public order in the Requested State; or - (h) it contravenes the rules concerning the legal representation of persons suffering from lack of capacity in the Requested State; or - (i) it is passed in absentia and the defaulting party was not duly summoned in accordance with the rules applicable in his country; or - the dispute in which the decree was passed is pending in a suit before one of the courts in the Requested State, between the same parties and involving the same cause of action, and that suit was raised before one of the courts of the Requested State at a date prior to the raising of that dispute in the court of the State which passed the decree, and provided that the court before which the suit was raised, is competent to hear and decide upon it.